At a glance

 The severity of campylobacteriosis depends on the age of the cat and the number of bacteria ingested along with the immune status of the affected cat.
-Kittens whose immune systems are underdeveloped and immunosuppressed cats are at most significant risk.
+Kittens whose immune systems are underdeveloped and immunosuppressed cats are at the most significant risk.

 The incubation period is between 2-5 days, however, most cats will be asymptomatic.

 - Watery diarrhea which may contain mucus or blood